-- 6. Changes to scheme titles will be considered by PPC.
-The Department should complete the following for consideration by the PPC:
+- 6. Changes to scheme titles will be considered by the Pro Vice-Chancellor (Education & Student Experience).
+The Department should complete the following for consideration by the PVC (ESE):

 - (i) Committee coversheet

 - (ii) Scheme Development Form 6 (SDF6).

-No further scrutiny will be necessary and the decision will be recorded in the PPC minutes.
+No further scrutiny will be necessary, and the decision will be recorded at the Quality & Standards Committee.